 Residual current devices

-A Residual current sevice (RCD), or safety switch, is an electrical safety device designed to immediately switch off the power when electricity 'leaking' to earth is detected at a level harmful to a person using electrical equipment.
+A Residual current service (RCD), or safety switch, is an electrical safety device designed to immediately switch off the power when electricity 'leaking' to earth is detected at a level harmful to a person using electrical equipment.
 RCDs are designed to operate within 10 to 50 milliseconds.
 They also reduce the risk of fire by detecting leakage to earth in electrical wiring and equipment.

 Note: Students on work experience must not operate powered tools or mobile plant.
 This information is designed to give students an understanding of the hazard and some of its risk control measures.

 An RCD offers a high level of personal protection from electric shock.

 Workers who use portable electrical equipment, power tools and extension leads at work you must be protected against earth leakage by an RCD installed at a permanent switchboard or in a fixed socket outlet.

 Residual Current Devices significantly reduce the severity of electric shock, but will not protect you against all electric shock.
 For example, contact with electricity causes electric current to flow through the body which will not be detected by the RCD unless there is also a current flow to earth.